 Primary sources are records created at the time of an event or experience, or as told by people who were present at the event such as:

-searches our print books and eBooks, some of which are, or include, primary sources.
+Search OneSearch for primary sources in books, eBooks and other sources.
 There are a few things you can try to make it easier to pull up primary sources.
 Here's how:

-In Worldcat you can put au: in front of the historical figures name and search to see if we have anything written by them.
-These would be primary sources, as opposed to sources written about them.
+In OneSearch you can search to see if we have anything written by historical figures.
+These would be primary sources, as opposed to sources written about the historical figures.

 For events try adding the name of the event and one of the terms below.